-Professor Totten's OUR RACE Series of Studies Identity Literature, Works on the Great Pyramid, (to now ready, 11th about to issue), and the Monthly Our Prophecy, History, Chronology; and we publish Race News Leaflet.
+Identity Literature, Works on the Great Pyramid, Prophecy, History, Chronology; AND WE PUBLISH- Professor Totten's OUR RACE Series of Studies (10 now ready.
+11th about to issue), and the Monthly Our Race News Leaflet.
 (Back numbers always in stock.)